 SNOW WHITE AND THE HUNTSMAN, MEN IN BLACK 3 and THE AMAZING SPIDER-MAN – three of this summer’s blockbusters – are all worth catching now they’re on the small screen.

-A fairy tale, aliens, and a comic book hero make quite a combination when it comes to summer blockbuster viewing.
+When it comes to viewing summer blockbusters, Snow White, Men In Black + a Spider-Man make quite a combination.
 But the success – and my enjoyment – of a new version of a classic now titled SNOW WHITE AND THE HUNTSMAN, the latest exploits of those dynamic agents J and K in MEN IN BLACK 3 and a reboot of the story about an ordinary boy who became a superhero in THE AMAZING SPIDER-MAN, have given me something shout about now they’re available to watch on DVD / Blu-ray or On-Demand.

 First up is THE AMAZING SPIDER-MAN, Mark Webb’s reboot of the Marvel comics superhero that not too long ago was brilliantly portrayed by Tobey Maguire.
 Now the very talented Andrew Garfield (who was superb in The Social Network and is no less eye-catching here) plays the new incarnation of Peter Parker.
 I was a big fan of the Sam Raimi films and so did feel it was little soon to shoot off another version but hey, it’s a successful franchise that the studio wants to continue and so here you are.